Introduction

 Continuous Delivery extends the CI workflow:

-The artifact is built, tested, and ready.
+The artifact has been built, tested, and is ready.
 A human decides when to push it to production.

 Why Manual Deployment Gates Matter